 - Codexis in a case regarding infringement of 10 Codexis patents, trade secret misappropriation, breach of contract, tortious interference, and unfair competition relating to engineered enzymes and biocatalysis technology.
 Obtained consent judgment of infringement on all patents.
 (Codexis v.
 EnzymeWorks (N.D.
 Cal.))

 - Capital One in a five-patent infringement case brought by Intellectual Ventures.
 Successfully defeated all five patents, including two on summary judgment of invalidity based on lack of patentable subject matter under 35 U.S.C. §101.
 (Intellectual Ventures v.
 Capital One (E.D.
 Va.))

 - Amazon in a seven-patent case relating to computer systems and storage used for e-commerce.
 Obtained summary judgement of invalidity on all asserted claims.
 (Telebuyer LLC v.
 Amazon.com (W.D.Wa.))

 - Life Technologies in a two-patent infringement case brought by Enzo Life Sciences relating to nucleic acid probe and array technology.
 (Enzo Life Sciences v.
 Life Technologies (D.Del.))

 - Apple in numerous matters.

-- MusicMatch, Inc. (Yahoo!) in a patent infringement lawsuit involving software protection technology.
+- Musicmatch, Inc. (Yahoo!) in patent infringement lawsuit involving software protection technology.
+All asserted claims found invalid for lack of written description.
 (Tse v.
 Apple, et al. (N.D.
 Cal. after transfer from D. Md.))